KDE/digikam-doc/getting_started/installation.rst

 Application Rights
 ~~~~~~~~~~~~~~~~~~

 When the installation is done, digiKam will need to access on system resources to run properly.
-This will be ask by the system when digiKam run, depending of actions performed by user.
+This will be asked by the system when digiKam run, depending of actions performed by user.
 See below some examples of rights set in the macOS **Security and Privacy** policy configuration panel:

 - **Automation**: This right is set when you try to open an album in Apple Finder file manager through digiKam.